Keeping clients and staff safe during the coronavirus pandemic

 Managing the workforce

-Employees who have been shielding or who are returning from furlough may have been away from the workplace for three months or more.
-It is important that they feel they are coming back to a safe environment.
+Between furlough, shielding and lockdowns, many employees will have been away from the workplace for many months.
+As things reopen and we move into our ‘new’ normal, it is important that they feel they are coming back to a safe environment.
 You will need to implement training on the safety measures that you have put into place not only for them but for your customers and visitors too.
 The only way to keep your customers safe is to ensure your employees are safe and that they understand they cannot work if they develop symptoms.
 You will need to know the steps you have to take if an employee becomes unwell with possible coronavirus symptoms.
 If you have employees who cannot work, please read our guide.